Are you craving for an adventure? A change of scene or maybe a whole new meaning to life?

 Yes, trekking can be one of the most wonderful experiences you can have which might seem like just walking, but is a lot more.
 Trekking in Nepal lets you get in touch with nature, experience different traditional and indigenous lifestyles and treat your mind and body to peace and tranquility.

-Here is a list of trekking options (in no particular order) in different regions of Nepal that offer a variety of options according to your trekking expectations:
+Here is a list of 15 best treks in Nepal (in no particular order) in different regions of country that offer a variety of options according to your trekking expectations, preferences and physical conditioin:

 1. Everest Base Camp Trek